University of Oxford

 - International Students

-Over 300 postgraduate courses are available in a wide range of subjects, across all four of our academic divisions:
+Over 320 postgraduate courses are available in a wide range of subjects, across the four academic divisions:

 - Mathematical, Physical and Life Sciences;

 - Social Sciences.

 - Full Time 80%

 - Part Time 20%

 Numbers of Students by Subject Area

 |Subjects allied to medicine||420||350||770|